Evan-Chan-Git/DS5220-Final-Project/README.md

 python src/src2.py
 ```

-# Fitting and Assessing Models
+# Fitting and Assessing Models - Store Area & Items Available

+The first question we wanted answered in our project proposal was "Does the store area have an influence on the items available?".

 Since we identified a possible relationship between Store Area and Items Available, we fit a linear regression model.
 We then assessed the model fit by calculating the R squared score * 100 (99.75369279818469) which told us that the model explains 99% of the data which is to be expected.
 We then calculated the absolute error (11.944631101516526) which helped confirm that our model is well explained and holds.